 Read the Novartis Global Guideline (PDF 0.1 MB) for responsible lobbying.

 Our Public Affairs associates assess regulatory and political decisions with a potential impact on our business and on our patients across the globe.

 Novartis Group companies maintain full-time Public Affairs offices in several locations, including our Group Headquarters in Basel, Switzerland, Brussels, Belgium and Washington, D.C. in the United States.

-We work closely with trade associations, which create opportunities to raise industry standards, exchange best practice and help foster framework conditions favorable to investment into R&D. In 2020, Novartis Group companies contributed USD 62.9 million to various major international, regional and country trade associations.
-Our list of memberships is available in the Novartis in Society ESG report.
+We work closely with trade associations, which create opportunities to raise industry standards, exchange best practice and help foster framework conditions favorable to investment into R&D. In 2021, Novartis Group companies contributed USD 64.7 million to various major international, regional and country trade associations.
+Our list of memberships is available in the Novartis in Society Integrated report.

 Novartis only makes political contributions in countries where such contributions by corporations are legal.
 Political contributions made by the company are not intended to give rise to any obligations on the part of the recipients, nor with the expectation of a direct or immediate return for Novartis.
 Such contributions are managed in a balanced way, so as to not disproportionately favor any specific party or political ideology, and need to be fully compliant with applicable laws, regulations and industry codes.

 In 2021, Novartis made political contributions totaling approximately USD 1.48 million, of which approximately USD 389 000 were made in Switzerland, USD 1 046 000 in the US, USD 43 000 in Australia and USD 3 000 in Japan.